PeterTheobald/www.PeterTheobald.com/content/tech/how-to-get-your-forking-money.md

 <!--more-->

+I got a call from a potential client who had tried to collect his Bitcoin Diamond forked coins, but instead got scammed out of $300,000 worth of Bitcoins.
+He had gone to electrumdiamond.org ( **DON'T GO THERE** ) and downloaded fake wallet software from GitHub.
+He entered his wallet recovery seed into the software ( **NEVER DO THIS** ) and the software used his reovery seed to steal all his Bitcoins.
+I am writing this article so you know how to safely collect your forked coins without this happening to you.

 # What is a fork?

 When someone comes up with a new feature that they feel would be an improvement to Bitcoin or any other cryptocurrency, if the idea gains support one of three things happens: